rzk-lang/sHoTT/src/STYLEGUIDE.md

   ( horn A x y z f g)
 ```

-The root here is the function `projection-equiv-contractible-fibers`.
-It takes
+The root in this instance is the function
-four arguments, each starting on a fresh line and is parenthesized.
-Note that
+`projection-equiv-contractible-fibers`.
+It takes four arguments, each starting
+on a fresh line and is parenthesized.
+Note that its parentheses are indented at
-its parentheses are indented at the same level as its parent node.
-The first
+the same level as its parent node.
+The first argument fits neatly on one line,
-argument fits neatly on one line, but the second one is too large.
-In this case,
+but the second one is too large.
+In this case, we add a line break right after
-we add a line break right after the `→`-symbol following the lambda-abstraction,
+the `→`-symbol following the lambda-abstraction, which we consider the earliest
-which we consider the earliest branching point here.
-The next node is again `Σ`,
+branching point in this case.
+The next node is again `Σ`, with two arguments.
-with two arguments.
-The first one fits on a line, but the second does not, so we
+The first one fits on a line, but the second does not, so we add a line break
-add a line break between them since `Σ` is only one character.
-This process is
+between them since `Σ` is only one character.
+This process is continued until
-continued until the definition is complete.
+the definition is complete.

 Observe also that we use indentation to highlight the branches.
 The extra space
 after the opening parentheses marking a branch is there to visually emphasize